Outdoors Gear, Equipment, News, Reviews, Forums, Walking Routes and More at OutdoorsMagic.com

 Best bikepacking bags overall, according to our tests

 Our favourite handlebar bag.
+Photo: Apidura.

-Price: Saddle Pack from £125, Handlebar Bag from £100, Frame Pack from £93, Top tube Bag from £44, and more
+Prices: Saddle Pack from £125, Handlebar Bag from £100, Frame Pack from £93, Top tube Bag from £44, and more

 Apidura is one of the most respected names in the world of bikepacking, with the company focused entirely on producing lightweight, rackless packing systems.

-Apidura has three bag collections: the Racing Series, the Expedition Series and the Backcountry Series.
+Apidura has three main bag collections: the Racing Series, the Expedition Series and the Backcountry Series.
 The former is focused on ultra-minimalist riders and the latter meets the demands of bikepackers heading into the wildest terrain.
 The Expedition Series sits in the middle and is ideal for everyday bikepacking.

 The Expedition Series includes a saddle pack, handlebar bag, frame pack and toptube bag, all in a range of sizes, as well as a fork pack, tool pack and accessory pocket.
 All are made from a lightweight, waterproof and abrasion-resistant material with welded seams, as well as reinforced buckles and straps.

 Apidura’s bags are a premium option but you can expect quality craftsmanship and attention to detail as a result.
 Take the saddle pack, for example, which has a hands-free air release valve to get rid of excess air when using the roll top closure.
-It also features carbon-friendly velcro straps to protect your frame and seatpost.
+It also features carbon-friendly velcro straps to protect your frame and seat post.

 Buy the Apidura Expedition Series: £37 to £168 at Altberg.co.uk

-3. Altura Vortex Collection
+2. Altura Vortex Collection

 The Altura Vortex collection.

-Price: Seat Pack from £65, Handlebar Bag from £75, Frame Pack £80, Top Tube Bag from £40, and more
+Prices: Seat Pack from £65, Handlebar Bag from £75, Frame Pack £80, Top Tube Bag from £40, and more

 Sometimes it can feel like the variety of equipment needed to go bikepacking is at odds with its minimalist ethos.
 But getting set up for your first ride needn’t cost the Earth.